 How to Get Rid of Boxelder Bugs: Expert Removal Guide

-Boxelder bugs can turn your sunny walls into a crawling nuisance each fall.
+Boxelder bugs can turn your sunny walls into a crawling mess each fall.
 I’ve seen this as a third-generation technician serving the DMV for over four years.
-In this guide, you’ll learn how to identify boxelder bugs and the best ways to get rid of boxelder bugs for good.
+Here’s how to identify them and the best ways to get rid of them for good.

 Understanding the Boxelder Bug Pest

-Boxelder bugs, or Boisea trivittata, are true bugs in the Hemiptera order.
-According to Virginia Tech entomologists, adult boxelder bugs are about 12 mm long and have a dark brown or black body with reddish-orange markings.
-Nymphs are bright red in early stages and grow dark wing pads before adulthood.
+Boxelder bugs are about half an inch long with dark brown or black bodies and reddish-orange markings.
+Nymphs start bright red and grow dark wing pads before becoming adults.

-Boxelder bugs don’t bite or transmit disease—NPIC states they are harmless to humans.
-Yet their droppings can stain curtains, and crushed bugs leave an unpleasant odor.
-A heavy infestation can draw dozens of these bugs inside the house on warm winter days.
+Boxelder bugs don’t bite or spread disease.
+They’re harmless to people.
+But their droppings can stain curtains, and crushed bugs leave a bad smell.
+A heavy invasion can bring dozens inside on warm winter days.

 Professional Boxelder Bug Treatment Methods